Timber Cladding Costs

 red cedar cladding

-If properly installed and finished, this timber has a service life of many centuries.
-Western Red cedar shingles, for example, will last for more than 50 years.
+If properly installed and finished, this timber has great longevity.
+For example, Western Red cedar shingles will last for more than 50 years.

 Larch Timber Cladding